jonathanhecl/anki-ollama-translate/README.md

 # Anki Ollama Translate

-A simple tool to translate Anki cards using Ollama (Artificial Intelligence Models).
+A simple tool to translate Anki cards using Ollama (https://ollama.com/).

+You can use it to translate your Anki decks to another language using AI models.

 ## ⚠️ Important